krokedil/dibs-easy-for-woocommerce/readme.txt

 * This plugin integrates with Nets Easy.
 You need an agreement with Nets specific to the Easy platform to use this plugin.

 == CHANGELOG ==

+= 2020.11.18    - version 1.20.0 =
+* Feature       - Add compatibility support with YITH Gift Card plugin.
+* Tweak         - Don't send company name to Nets (in redirect flow) if B2C is the only allowed customer type.
+* Fix           - Rounding issue fix in cart netTotalAmount sent to Nets.
+* Fix           - Only try to add invoice fee data  to Nets if we actually have an invoice fee product.

 = 2020.09.30    - version 1.19.1 =
 * Fix           - Security update.
 Block order review area during 3DSecure/Swish/MobilePay/Vipps processing sequence.